Brandeis-Library/esploroCitationUploads_Scopus/README.md

 To run the code, simply add your Scopus API key to the code and ensure you have each of the four dependencies installed in your Python3 environment.

 Assistance in generating this code goes to Perplexity.ai.
-I had to make some adjustments and corrections, but the core elements of this code are API generated.
+I had to make some adjustments and corrections, but the core elements of this code are AI generated.